 Understandably, the process can seem daunting.
 No person in the industry of helping injury victims pretends that it’s not.
-However, the more educated you are in the process, the less stressful and daunting the process can be.
-Here, we seek to explain the steps of a personal injury case—from accident to trial—in the format of a timeline.
+However, the more educated you are in the process, the less stressful and intimidating the process can be.
+It can be helpful to conceptualize the step of a personal injury case —from accident to trial—in the format of a timeline.
 Although not all of these steps will apply to all cases, it will be helpful to understand the timeline of a personal injury case.

 Personal Injury Settlement Timeline

 - Seek Medical Attention

 - Investigate Claim and Medical Records